 Rebecca Moss is an artist based in Essex and East London.

-Her work humorously explores notions of absurdity and precarity, and takes a variety of forms across video, sculpture, performance, installation, and participatory practice.
+Her work explores notions of absurdity and precarity, and takes a variety of forms across sculpture, video, performance, installation, and participatory practice.
+Through humorous ideas, her work explores existential themes.
+A sense of movement recurs across the work, that things are in a state of change and flux.
 She is especially inspired by slapstick performance: for its emotional expression of feelings of instability, its lowbrow humorous associations, its sense of reciprocity between body and surroundings, and for its potential to challenge power.

-In an ongoing series of videos, she stages absurd interventions in the Essex landscape, which she performs to the camera.
+In an ongoing series of videos, she stages absurd interventions in the landscape, which she performs to the camera.
 These works emphasise site-responsive interactions between the human gesture, elemental forces, architecture and the natural world.
 She sets up scenarios where she relinquishes a degree of control, and the outcome is often surprising.
-She is also inspired by the working-class culture of Essex, where she grew up, performing with everyday household objects and costumes from local fancy dress shops, and embracing an improvisational approach rooted in everyday experience.

-Her participatory work uses humour as a point of connection across diverse groups.
-She is especially driven to work with, and amplify the perspectives of, groups from lower socioeconomic backgrounds and marginalised areas, who may not ordinarily experience artistic activity.
+Her participatory work uses humour as a point of connection, amplifying the perspectives of people from lower socioeconomic backgrounds and marginalised areas, who may not ordinarily experience artistic activity.